hoatle/dxpr_cms/README.md

 Follow these steps to install DXPR CMS:

+1. Install [DDEV](https://ddev.com/) if you haven't already.
-1. Clone the repository and navigate to the project directory.
+2. Clone the repository and navigate to the project directory.
-2. Run the following command:
+3. Run the following command:

     ```bash
     $ ddev quick-start
     ```

-3. Once the installation is complete, your browser will automatically open the DXPR CMS site.
+4. Once the installation is complete, your browser will automatically open the DXPR CMS site.
-4. Log in with the following credentials:
+5. Log in with the following credentials:
   - **Username**: admin
   - **Password**: admin